 The last written traces of the Mrsinj remains

 The ruins were mentioned for the last time in the official report of a man called Vela, a major of Otocac regiment when the data about the dilapidated forts of the Korenica region was gathered.
-Korenica was then the seat of the Korenica Kumpanija that belonged to the Otocac Regiment of the Karlovac Army region.
+Korenica was then the seat of the Korenica Kumpanija that belonged to the Otocac Regiment of the Karlovac Military Frontier.

 Walk the paths of the Frankopans

-With the visit of the abandoned Mrsinj-fort by the Gospic-Senj Bishop Mile Bogović in 2006 as part of the initiative for the revival of the episcopal seats of the Krbava diocese things start to change for the better.
-Today there are marked hiking trails leading you to the remains of the Mrsinj-fort, arranged by the Mountaineering Association "Mrsinj" from Korenica, and the visit of the site is promoted also by the Tourist Board of the Plitvice Lakes.
+With the visit of the abandoned Mrsinj-fort by the late Gospic-Senj Bishop Mile Bogović in 2006, as part of the initiative for the revival of the episcopal seats of the Krbava diocese, things started to change for the better.
+Today there are marked hiking trails leading hikers to the remains of the Mrsinj-fort maintained by the Mountaineering Association "Mrsinj" from Korenica, and the visit of the site is also promoted by the Tourist Board of the Plitvice Lakes.

 Together For Nature